List of Donkey Kong characters: Lanky Kong

+Lanky also appears as a non-player character in the Game Boy Advance version of Donkey Kong Country 3.

-Lanky appears in his spin-off debut Donkey Kong Barrel Blast (2007) as one of the unlockable characters, which marks his last physical appearance.
+Lanky's last appearance was in Donkey Kong Barrel Blast (2007).
 He was voiced by Kentaro Tone.

 The likeness of Lanky Kong appears as a trophy in Super Smash Bros.
 Brawl and Super Smash Bros. for Wii U, as well as a collectible Spirit in Super Smash Bros.
 Ultimate.

-Fruit Kingdom Kings
+Lanky Kong is also visible on a poster in New Donk City in Donkey Kong Bananza.

+Kings of the Fruit Kingdoms

-The Fruit Kingdom Kings are a group of Kongs from Donkey Kong Jungle Beat who rule their respectful territoris in the Fruit Kingdoms and have invaded Donkey Kong's home turf.
-DK must battle these Kongs by using conventional fighting methods, like punching and kicking.
+The Kings of the Fruit Kingdoms are a group of Kongs from Donkey Kong Jungle Beat who rule their respective territories in the Fruit Kingdoms and have invaded Donkey Kong's home turf.
+DK must battle these Kongs by using conventional fighting methods like punching and kicking.

 Ghastly King

-Ghastly King, the head of the group, is a giant, shadowy Kong-like figure who serves as the ruler of the Fruit Kingdoms.
+Ghastly King, the head of the group, is a giant and shadowy Kong-like figure who serves as the ruler of the Fruit Kingdoms.
 It is implied that he put a spell on the other Evil Kings in order to defeat DK.
-After Ghastly King is defeated, DK becomes the new ruler of the Fruit Kingdoms and Dread Kong, Karate Kong, Ninja Kong, and Sumo Kong accept his leadership and congratulate him.
+After Ghastly King is defeated, DK becomes the new ruler of the Fruit Kingdoms and Dread Kong, Karate Kong, Ninja Kong and Sumo Kong accept his leadership and congratulate him.